• Menu

 Take advantage of the inflight entertainment options on your flight.

-Whether or not you decide to chat up your seatmate is up to you and that can definitely go either way when implementing these 7 tips for surviving long international flights.
+Whether or not you decide to chat up your seatmate is up to you and that can go either way when implementing these 7 tips for surviving long international flights.

 You may find a chatty chum and pass the hours away talking about mutually interesting subjects.
 Or you may be sitting next to someone with whom you have no mutual interests whatsoever.

-An adult coloring book and accompanying coloring pencils will definitely be a stress reducer and use your creative juices while the hours pass by.
+An adult coloring book and accompanying coloring pencils will be a stress reducer and use your creative juices while the hours pass by.

-If you plan to journal your trip, onboard is a great time to get started.
 Games and puzzles are an excellent option, especially for families traveling together.

 These tips for a long flight are sure to pass the time away!